 Options to Consider to Find a New Sponsor in Addiction Recovery

-- Go to different AA or NA meeting.
+- Can you go to a different AA or NA meeting?

-- Find out if your church has 12-step meetings and look for a sponsor there.
+- Does your church or meeting place have 12-step meetings and look for a sponsor there.

-- Look for online meetings.
+- Are there online meetings?
 You and a sponsor can meet via phone or Skype.